Alfresco/docs-alfresco/desktop-sync/latest/index.md

 With Desktop Sync, desktop users can securely and automatically sync content between their desktop and Alfresco Content Services.

 This release of Desktop Sync is a compatibility release to support Alfresco Sync Service 3.7 and later.
+It also allows you to quickly find content that's synced to your local sync folder.
+See the **Search** option in [Windows]({% link desktop-sync/latest/using/app-menu.md %}#meu/windows/search) and [Mac]({% link desktop-sync/latest/using/app-menu.md %}#menu/mac) for more details.

 You can easily connect to Alfresco Content Services and select folders and sites to view and work with on the desktop, even when working offline.